tvaneerd/isocpp/conversions.md

 #### If In Doubt

-Although the language rule is implicit-by-default,  as a coding guideline, I think the default should be explicit. ie All new STL classes should have explicit constructors unless there is _motivation_ to make it otherwise.
+Although the language rule is implicit-by-default, as a coding guideline, I think the default should be explicit. ie suggestion:

+**_All new STL classes should have explicit constructors unless there is _motivation_ to make it otherwise._**

 ---